Ejipuh/Plantey-Garden/P- Setup go links on site.md

 2:20 -- I'm ending work here for today.
 Alex mentioned other possibilities than PowerShell (like using the server's Linux capabilities), but I'll look at those tomorrow.
 This is still an important project (see [Relevance](https://ethanplante.org/go/go-links-setup#relevance)), and I'm not sure how much progress I've actually made toward the goal.
 Still enjoyed figuring this out, though.

 ---
+# If I PM'd you about this
+Hello!
+Thanks for taking a second to read this.

 ---